smclacke/minishell/zxy_sarah_notes/SARAH+QUOTES.md

 *********************************************

-when dollar in double remove quotes when dollar in single take string literally
+when dollar in double remove quotes 		-> expand when dollar in single take string literally -> don't expand
+	!! how do we know this.... ?

-else, dollar + anything not quotes - expand anything quoted = string to add as cmd arg
+else, dollar + anything not quotes 			-> expand anything quoted = string to add as cmd arg	-> don't expand

 *********************************************